The Saga of Gosta Berling: Plot

-The story follows several major characters, including Gosta Berling himself and others, especially women, whose lives touch him and that he touches.
-The film includes several flashbacks and crosscuts to other scenes giving additional information about those characters..

-An opening intertitle extols the beauty of Varmland and the (fictional) estate of "Ekeby."
-A century earlier, the estate was home to a company of twelve "Cavaliers," former soldiers who spend their time idly and often drunkenly as guests of Margaretha Samzelius, wife of a former army major and referred to as the "Majoress."
-On Christmas Eve, Gosta Berling, a defrocked Lutheran minister, leads evening revels and tricks the company with an appearance of a "devil," played by Sintram, a household servant.
+In Värmland, the (fictional) estate of "Ekeby" is home to a company of twelve "Cavaliers," former soldiers who often spend their time as drunk guests of Margaretha Samzelius, wife of a former army major.
+On Christmas Eve, Gösta Berling, a defrocked Lutheran minister, leads evening revels and tricks the company with an appearance of a "devil," played by household servant Sintram.

-Events later that evening lead to a flashback when Berling was still a minister but on the verge of being removed from his parish by the presiding bishop because of his habitual drunkenness.
-Berling gives such a moving sermon, though, that the parishioners and bishop are ready to forgive him until he begins to denounce their hypocrisy.
+Berling used to be a minister on the verge of being removed from his parish by the presiding bishop because of his habitual drunkenness.
+Berling gave a moving sermon, though, that made the parishioners and bishop ready to forgive him until he began to denounce their hypocrisy.
 Driven into exile, he becomes tutor to Ebba Dohna, stepdaughter of the mistress of Borg, an estate near Ekeby.
 The mother hopes to have Ebba marry Berling so that she will be disinherited for marrying a commoner, allowing the mother's natural son, Hendrik, to become heir to the estate.

 At that time, Hendrik returns from a trip to Italy with his new wife, Elizabeth.
-At dinner that night, Berling's past is exposed, devastating Ebba, who is in love with him, but rousing the sympathy of Elizabeth.
+At dinner, Berling's past is exposed, devastating Ebba, who is in love with him, but rousing the sympathy of Elizabeth.
 Berling leaves Borg and is found half-frozen by Margaretha who brings him to Ekeby and makes him one of the Cavaliers.
-Berling eventually learns of Ebba's death, apparently from grief, and Margaretha tells him of how she had left home under the curse of her mother because of her own love for a man.
+Berling eventually learns of Ebba's death, apparently from grief, and Margaretha reveals how she had left home under the curse of her mother because of her own love for a man.

-Later, at a dinner party, Berling is one of several performers in pantomimes and skits.
-In a scene with a young neighbor woman, Marianne Sinclaire, he kisses her, although the audience thinks it is part of the act.
+At a dinner party, Berling is one of several performers in pantomimes and skits.
+In a scene with young neighbor woman Marianne Sinclaire, she kisses him, although the audience thinks it is part of the act.
 Marianne's father, however, is outraged and leaves the party, with Marianne walking in the snow to their house, where her father refuses to let her in.
-Back at the party, Margarethe's own past is exposed by one of the Cavaliers, and her husband the Major throws her out of the house.
-Disgusted with life, the Major gives control of Ekeby to the Cavaliers, bitterly predicting that they will ruin the estate.
+At the party, Margarethe's own past is exposed by a Cavalier, and her husband the Major throws her out of the house.
+Disgusted with life, the Major gives control of Ekeby to the Cavaliers, predicting that they will ruin the estate.